KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

 In our [preprocessing part](https://github.com/KenjiTet/MA2-Kenji-Aymeric-Data-Viz/tree/main/Dataset/data_processing.ipynb), we carried out an extensive preprocessing process on the movie dataset to make it suitable for further analysis.
 The following steps were taken:

-  - We first imported the necessary libraries and loaded the dataset into a pandas DataFrame.
-Then, we selected the relevant columns, such as Title, Actors, Genre, Director, Writer, Poster, Language, Box_office, Country, Rated, Released, Runtime, imdbRating, and Awards.
+  - We first selected the relevant columns: Title, Actors, Genre, Director, Writer, Poster, Language, Box_office, Country, Rated, Released, Runtime, imdbRating, and Awards.

   - To make the data more accessible for analysis, we converted the Actors and Directors columns into lists, separating individual names.